How can I enroll my child(ren)?

 What if my family is over income for your program?

 We are allowed to accept a small percentage of over-income children in our program.
 However, we must ensure all income-eligible children are served first.

 Does my child need a current physical or dental examination to apply?

 No, not to apply.
 However, up-to-date immunizations are required in order for your child to start attending.
 Dental and Well Child Exams are due to the Center within 90 days of your child’s enrollment.
 We will work with you to set up a physical examination and/or dental appointment if your child does not have health insurance or a medical/ dental provider.

 What training do the teachers have?

-Teaching staff have a variety of experience and educational backgrounds.
+Our teaching staff have a variety of experience and educational backgrounds.
+Teacher Aides must at least possess a High School Diploma.
 Assistant teachers must have at least a Child Development Associate Certificate.
 Classroom teachers must have a minimum of a Bachelor’s Degree with coursework related to Early Childhood Education.

 If you are interested or if you need more information, contact the nearest GCCSA Head Start and Early Head Start Location.

 The GCCSA Head Start & Early Head Start Program is open to all children and families regardless of race, color, national origin, sex, and disability.